-Data Clinic Ltd specialise in Forensic Data Recovery from unresponsive, damaged and broken digital media including mobile phones, hard disks and CCTV systems.
+Data Clinic Ltd specialise in Advanced and Forensic Data Recovery from unresponsive, damaged and broken digital media including mobile phones, hard disks and CCTV systems.

 Most Digital Forensics teams have the capability to perform software based imaging and software based data recovery on media devices; however, if the device’s hardware is damaged, broken or unresponsive, it is unlikely that they will be able to recover the evidence required leading to the device being unnecessarily discounted from an investigation.

 Data Clinic Ltd have been providing advanced hardware and software data recovery services since 2002 and consequently have a vast range of knowledge, expertise and available technologies that are not in the public domain.
 Our methods and techniques for extracting data from phones, hard drives, CCTV equipment and legacy digital storage media are exceptional.
 We provide forensic data recovery services for police forces, government departments, regulatory agencies and other customers requiring evidential data.

 Data Clinic not only provide the highest level of forensic data recovery for Digital Forensic Investigators, but also fully support forensic investigators through excellent customer service:

 - Provide a fast track service for serious or time critical investigations, with 24/7 availability to initiate and manage emergency data recovery cases and provide regular progress updates.

 - Develop and provide tailored processes to suit the individual requirements of the client.

 - Provide security cleared courier services, or collect and return hardware personally.